The mention of a serial entrepreneur who founded a highly successful vodka brand could call to mind images of your typical city slicker

 Love of the Land

 The 540-hectare Kumenga opens up to you as you arrive.
-On the left is a farm house with lawns and a garden perfectly manicured by Liz.
-Chances are you’ll also be greeted by bounding pet dogs Dan and Lily.
+On the left is a farmhouse with lawns and a garden perfectly manicured by Liz.
+Chances are you’ll also be greeted by bounding pet dogs, Dan and Lily.
 Stretching out beyond are the pastures.
 Kumenga is a Silver Fern Farms finishing property, which means about 29,000 sheep and more than 1500 cattle graze these lands over the course of a year.
 Mike has lofty goals to create the most efficient grass-fed lamb finishing system in the world.
 He and Liz were named one of Silver Fern Farms’ Plate to Pasture regional finalists, meaning they are one of the top five farmers in the country.

 The award was established to recognise farmers who consistently supply quality stock and fits in with the company’s sustainability practices.
 Stock welfare is paramount.
-Stock are kept in small mobs and stay together from the day they arrive to the day they leave.
-Technology is also a big part of the operation including technograzing where Mike uses smaller paddocks, split by temporary electric fences, and GPS fencing to strictly manage the use of paddocks, and what stock are eating.
+Stock is kept in small mobs and stay together from the day they arrive to the day they leave.
+Technology is also a big part of the operation including technograzing where Mike uses smaller paddocks, split by temporary electric fences, and GPS fencing to strictly manage the use of paddocks, and what stock is eating.
 By keeping stock in smaller paddocks for shorter amounts of time, Mike and farm manager Paul Nicholson know exactly what the animals are eating and can increase production.

 Liz handles the farm accounts and Farm IQ entries.
-Farm IQ, another innovation, was introduced by Silver Fern Farms in 2010 to help farmers record and trace information about their stock, enabling them to make more informed decisions about how they farm, and match what they produce to what consumers want to eat.
+Farm IQ, another innovation, was introduced by Silver Fern Farms in 2010 to help farmers record and trace information about their stock, enabling them to make more informed decisions about how they farm and match what they produce to what consumers want to eat.
 Silver Fern Farms works closely with farmers, collecting and sharing information, key insights and feedback from consumers before trialling new techniques on the farm.
 There are other ways Kumenga is breaking the norm when it comes to farming.
 “We don’t have a lot of organic matter in our soils, it is quite sandy, so we started composting our own crop stalks into fertiliser.
 “We use a lot of natural things in our soil.”
 It is a different way of doing things from past generations.
 “They like opening a gate to shift some stock,” Mike says of old practices, “whereas we are happy to pin some wires and shift some stock.
 All of our bikes go over the top of fences.
 You are not off and on opening gates.
 “It makes everything really, really relaxed.
 It means the consumer gets something that is farmed in an unstressed operation.”

 Liz says they see their job as one where they are delivering to consumers a promise of stock raised in a natural and ethical way to deliver safe food of the highest quality.
 And it all comes back to that promise to the land they service, one they are proud of.
 Mike envisions a future where others could enjoy the fruits of their environmental work, including the possibility of opening laneways to cyclists.
 "With the plantings in full swing, native birds in the trees and sheep in small mobs, shifted regularly – it would be a real buzz [to show it off].
 We could have a cold drink with them and a piece of cake on the porch...
 We have such a unique opportunity here."